Age-friendly Communities Grants

 The application must include a work plan detailing key milestones and project leads. (you will find the budget and workplan template here).

-The application must include a local government council/board resolution*, band council resolution, or equivalent, supporting the initiative and a willingness to provide overall grant management.
+The application must include a local government council/board resolution*, band council resolution, or equivalent, supporting the initiative.

 The application must be submitted using BC Healthy Communities’ online webform.
 If you have any challenges related to submitting online, please contact us at: firstname.lastname@example.org.
 Incomplete packages are likely to score lower than complete applications and are less likely to be successful.
 Applications will be scored by an Adjudication Committee based on a weighted point system.
 Applications must achieve a minimum score to be approved.